panva/node-oidc-provider/docs/configuration.md

 ### clientCacheDuration

-A `Number` value (in seconds) describing how long a dynamically loaded should remain cached.
+A `Number` value (in seconds) describing how long a dynamically loaded client should remain cached.
 affects: adapter-backed client cache duration

 default value: